Breastfeeding And Your Diet

-- Limit or avoid alcohol: Alcohol passes from your breast milk to your baby.
+- Limit or avoid alcohol.
+Alcohol passes from your breast milk to your baby.
 If you choose to drink alcohol, breastfeed your baby before you drink the alcohol.
 Do not breastfeed your baby for at least 2 hours after you have 1 drink.
 One drink of alcohol is 12 ounces of beer, 4 ounces of wine, or 1½ ounces of liquor.

-- Ask about herbal teas and supplements: You may need to limit or avoid certain herbal teas or supplements.
+- Ask about herbal teas and supplements.
+You may need to limit or avoid certain herbal teas or supplements.
 Talk to your caregiver about the types of herbal teas and supplements that are safe for you to have.

-- Limit fish that contain mercury: Mercury is naturally found in almost all types of fish and shellfish.
+- Limit fish that contain mercury.
+Mercury is found in almost all types of fish and shellfish.
 Each week, you may eat up to 12 ounces of fish or shellfish that have low levels of mercury.
 These include shrimp, canned light tuna, salmon, pollock, and catfish.
 Eat only 6 ounces of albacore (white) tuna per week.
 Albacore tuna has more mercury than canned tuna.
 Do not eat shark, swordfish, king mackerel, or tilefish.